Daniel-KM/LibraryZoomify/README.md

 Troubleshooting
 ---------------

-See the online [issues] page on GitHub.
+See the online [issues] page on GitLab.

 License